DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 I've experienced the most prolific year of my professional life.

-Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), gave some [workshops](https://github.com/DavidWells/netlify-functions-workshop) and [built a whole lot of awesome](#building-the-awesome)!
+Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close sale deals, integrate with partners, gave some [talks/workshops](https://github.com/DavidWells/netlify-functions-workshop), [built a whole lot of awesome](#building-the-awesome) and learned a lot along the way!

-I also had the opportunity to work with a wide variety of awesome companies in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
+I also had the opportunity to work with a wide variety of awesome people in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
 (P.S. [we are hiring](https://boards.greenhouse.io/netlify))

 Working at Netlify has been a phenomenal catalyst for my personal growth over the past year.

+But what do you do David?
+I'm GLAD YOU ASKED!

 If I had to describe my job in a simple Venn diagram it would look a little something like this:

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/DX-ven-diagram.jpg" />

-And [add partner integrations](#integrating-with-partners--netlify-add-ons) to the above diagram 😁

 On a daily basis, I find myself at the intersection of devOps, devRel, frontend, product, & marketing.
 Add in working with [partners](#integrating-with-partners--netlify-add-ons) and that almost covers it.